murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 npx degit sveltejs/template svelte-app
 ```

-If you `cd svelte-app` and run `ls`, you should now see the skeleton of your Rust project:
+If you `cd svelte-app` and run `ls`, you should now see the skeleton of your Svelte project:

 ```sh
 README.md        public           scripts                                               │ 28
 package.json     rollup.config.js src
 ```

-Let's make sure our Svelte app is working:
+Let's make sure our app is working:

 ```sh
 # This will take a minute: